-OAK Matt Olson 88 TEX Mike Napoli 67 NYY Aaron Judge 63 TEX Joey Gallo 63 MIA Giancarlo Stanton 62
+OAK Matt Olson 88 SDP Ryan Schimpf 83 TEX Mike Napoli 67 NYY Aaron Judge 63 TEX Joey Gallo 63

 You read right – Olson had 24 home runs and just 2 doubles.
 If he gets in that Deep Drive section, it’s a goner.
-The league-leading homer guys are both here as well, with Stanton (59) and Judge (52).
+Stanton, by the way, is a 62.

 Most On-Base Chances